A 501 (c) (3) charitable family oriented club for riders of all ages and experience

 • Class IV ATVs must carry a fire extinguisher at all times.

-CAMPING AT LILLY PRAIRIE - Camping is first come first serve.
+CAMPING AT LILY PRAIRIE - Is for OHV users only.
+You must have current OHV tags and spark arrestors.
+Camping is first come first serve.
 All camping is primitive and there is no water available.
 There are vault toilets.
 We would prefer if you were an MRA member to camp at Lily Prairie.
 That way you are informed with events, notices or projects going on up at the Peak.
-Make sure all your OHV have current stickers and spark arrestors.
 The Sheriff has been patrolling the mountain and will be checking.
-Please check the ODF fire level in regards to camp fire restrictions.
-Again there is no water available.
-Be sure your camp fire is put out before you leave.

 Upcoming events